Stain Your Deck

 Step 4.
 Apply Cleaners & Brighteners

 Deck cleaning products or deck brighteners are available in a variety of types and strengths.
-Some offer a special chlorine bleach formula for eliminating mold, mildew and algae.
+Some even offer a special chlorine bleach formula for eliminating mold, mildew and algae.
 Before you start, you should know chlorine bleach formulas might require more frequent cleanings.
 Consider using a non-chlorine bleach cleaner instead, such as Woodsman® Wood Cleaner.
-Also, before you stain, try Woodsman® Wood Brightener to restore wood to its natural appearance and prepare the surface by also removing mildew, rust and tannin stains.
+Also, before you stain your deck, try Woodsman® Wood Brightener to restore wood to its natural appearance and prepare the surface by also removing mildew, rust and tannin stains.

 Make sure your deck is compatible with whatever cleaner you choose, especially if your deck is made of soft wood like redwood or cedar.
-Check the manufacturer's instructions to see whether you should start with a dry or wet deck.
+Also check the manufacturer’s instructions to see whether you should start with a dry or wet deck.
 Try to clean on a calm day to keep wind from blowing the cleaning agent around the yard.
-Use a deck stain applicator to apply the cleaner to the entire deck, being sure to not allow cleaner to puddle anywhere.
+Use a deck stain applicator to apply the cleaner to the entire deck, making sure the cleaner does not puddle.

 Scrub tough areas with a stiff brush or a broom.
 Don’t use any wire brushes — wire bristles can break off into the wood and cause rust spots.
 Follow the product’s instructions regarding how long to let the cleaner soak into the wood, usually about 10 to 15 minutes.
 After the cleaner has been allowed to soak, rinse the deck thoroughly with a hose.